 Oxford, Oxford University Press, 2000, ISBN: 9780198229100; 396pp.; Price: £118.00

 Crime and the law, particularly during the period of the Hanoverian Bloody Code, has been a popular area of research for a quarter of a century.
-The publications that emerged from Edward Thompson and the young scholars who gathered round him at Warwick in the late 1960s and early 1970s were the inspiration for much of the recent work, and though they were first published in the mid 70s, it remains difficult for anyone working in the area to avoid some reference to, or assessment of, Thompson's Whigs and Hunters and Douglas Hay's essay 'Property, Authority and the Criminal Law'.(1) Peter King's Crime, Justice, and Discretion in England 1740-1820 is on a par with the groundbreaking research of Thompson and his students.
+The publications that emerged from Edward Thompson and the young scholars who gathered round him at Warwick in the late 1960s and early 1970s were the inspiration for much of the recent work.
+Though they were first published in the mid 70s, it remains difficult for anyone working in the area to avoid some reference to, or assessment of, Thompson's Whigs and Hunters and Douglas Hay's essay 'Property, Authority and the Criminal Law'.(1) Peter King's Crime, Justice, and Discretion in England 1740-1820 is on a par with the groundbreaking research of Thompson and his students.
 It has been a long time in coming, but every paragraph teems with evidence of King's mastery of the secondary sources, his painstaking archival research, and judicious consideration of the material he has assembled.

 The book is rooted in the Essex experience though it ranges much wider than that county.
 The time span covers the period that, in King's estimation, constitutes 'the golden age of discretionary justice' in England (p.
 355) and he sets out to chart the pattern of crime and the path of victims and the accused through the criminal justice system.
 This system, in an analogy used by King, was like a corridor of interconnected rooms - judicial spaces that moved from pre-trial procedures at one end to punishment at the other.
 Each space had a different shape according to different legal constraints and different customary expectations.
 Different social groups had different roles and hence varying influence in the different spaces.
 The law regarding the appropriation of property was slanted against the poor, yet it was never an instrument that was, or could be, employed solely in the interests of the ruling elite.
 Indeed, the social group that played a key role as both prosecutors and jurors was, King convincingly argues, the middling sort.
 But this group was never homogeneous, moreover it seems probable that members of the middling sort, when victims, exercised their discretion by pardoning, sometimes in conjunction with other informal sanctions, many more offenders than they ever brought before the courts.